Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Ficus pumila Problems

 Creeping Fig is easy to grow when the right growing conditions are provided.
 When these conditions are not present, the plant may begin to die.
+Ficus pumila may die if the growing conditions are wrong like overwatering, underwatering, improper feeding, hot direct sunlight, incorrect temperature, poor quality soil, diseases and pests among others.

 Leaf drop

 There are four possible causes of leaf drop in Creeping Fig. One possible cause of leaf drop is any changes in the growing conditions like soggy soil.
+Ensure the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy.

-Move the plant to a brighter spot and ensure it is receiving medium to bright, indirect light away from direct sunshine or instal a grow light if the natural lighting is not adequate.
+The third possible cause of leaf drop in Ficus pumila is too little light.
+Move the plant to a brighter spot and ensure it will receive medium to bright indirect light but away from direct sunshine.
+You may instal a grow light if the natural lighting is not sufficient.
+Check out this guide on understanding light for houseplants.

 Loss of the lowest leaves